List of political parties in Greece

-Prior to the 2012 elections the characteristic Greek political system was a two-party system.
-The historically dominant parties have been New Democracy and the Panhellenic Socialist Movement (PASOK).
-Under the electoral system a party needs to surpass a 3% threshold in the popular vote in order to enter parliament.
-The largest party gets a 50-seat bonus (out of 300 seats) ostensibly to ensure elections return viable governing majorities.
+From the restoration of democracy in 1974 to the 2012 elections, the characteristic Greek political system was predominantly a two-party system.
+The historically dominant parties were New Democracy and the Panhellenic Socialist Movement (PASOK).
+Under the electoral system, a party needs to surpass a 3% threshold in the popular vote in order to enter parliament.
+Until 2023, the largest party used to get a 50-seat bonus (out of 300 seats), ostensibly to ensure elections returned viable governing majorities.
+The 2023 Greek legislative election was the first and only that was held without the 50-seat bonus rule.
+Although New Democracy achieved a large percentage of 40.7% and beat the opposition party by 20%, they fell short of forming a majority by 5 seats.
+The Hellenic Republic had a caretaker prime minister until the June 2023 Greek parliamentary election was held.

 History

 1915–1967

-This period was mainly ruled between the Right wing and the Centre.
+This period was mainly ruled between the right-wing and the centre.

 The major parties that emerged were the People’s Party and the Liberal Party.
-In 1926 the Communist Party of Greece (KKE), that would later define the Left for years, entered the parliament.
+In 1926, the Communist Party of Greece (KKE), which would later define the left for years, entered the parliament.

-From 1950 to 1963 the predominant parties that won all the elections at this period, were the People’s Party (later Hellenic Rally) and the National Radical Union (ERE), both from the Right.
+From 1950 to 1963, the predominant parties that won all elections in this period were the People’s Party (later Hellenic Rally) and the National Radical Union (ERE) (both from the right).

 1974–2009

-After the seven-year dictatorship ended, the former leader of ERE Konstantinos Karamanlis was called back from exile to form a new government and then created the New Democracy (ND) party.
-Monarchy was abolished in 1974 making the political parties the sole determinants of politics in Greece.
+After the seven-year dictatorship ended, the former leader of ERE, Konstantinos Karamanlis, was called back from exile to form a new government and then created the New Democracy (ND) party.
+Monarchy was abolished in 1974, making the political parties the sole determinants of politics in Greece.

-1974 also saw the establishment of a new party the Panhellenic Socialist Movement (PASOK) under Andreas Papandreou, representing a socialist ideology.
-For the decades to come, PASOK and New Democracy were the two parties that dominated greek politics, creating a formidable two-party system, with the communist party KKE coming third.
+Further, 1974 saw the establishment of a new party, the Panhellenic Socialist Movement (PASOK) under Andreas Papandreou, representing a socialist ideology.
+For the decades to come, PASOK and New Democracy were the two parties that dominated Greek politics, creating a formidable two-party system, with the communist party KKE coming third.

 The party system during this period was characterised by strong bureaucratic clientelism.